eliasbnk/dev-setup/README.md

 ##### press delete/backspace

-#### settings.json should be empty.
+#### settings.json should now be empty.

-type the following into settings.json :
+type the following into settings.json:

 ```
     {